cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 The hardwares home screen lists the hardware types currently managed by the administrators.
-The page also provides the ability to delete and view/edit each hardware type.
+The page also provides a way to delete and view/edit each hardware type.

 Clicking on an item's name will take you to the 'Edit hardware type' page to view more details of the hardware type and allows you to edit the configurations.